Infant cognitive development: Jean Piaget

 Infant cognitive development occurs in the Sensorimotor stage which starts at birth and extends until the infant is about 2 years of age.
 The sensorimotor stage is made up of six sub-stages.

+In the sensorimotor stage, language is absent however infants do show signs of the development of intelligence via action schemes, the basic ways of learning about the physical world.

+This begins with reflexes, fixed and predictable behavioral responses.
+Reflexes which can be practiced develop into action schemes via assimilation, fitting new experiences into what they already know.

+The conditioning of reflexes causes the development of habits, systematic coordinated behaviors, but infants fail to understand the causality of their behavior.

+They then develop coordination, involving grasping and manipulating objects to know how their actions cause things to occur, but without understanding why it occurs, in a form of practical intelligence.
+They then divide different objects by their physical properties.

+Once action schemes are formed, they can be connected and differentiated using accommodation based on where and when objects exist.

+Finally, infants are able to connect and differentiate their internal world with the external world.

 Lev Vygotsky

 Lev Vygotsky was also very influential in cognitive development theory.
 His theory included the Zone of proximal development.
 Vygotsky also believed that social and cultural factors contributed heavily to cognitive development.

-Vygotsky argued that development first takes place socially as infants observe their parent's behaviour and try to imitate it.
+Vygotsky argued that development first takes place socially as infants observe their parent's behavior and try to imitate it.
 As this imitation occurs, parents will guide their children, correcting them and provide challenges for them.
 Play is an integral part of cognitive development according to Vygotsky, as it is through this play that children gain confidence in their language skills, and start regulating their own thought processes.
 Through his research Vygotsky suggested that a child's performance differs depending on whether they are solving a problem alone or if another child or adult is assisting them.
 He refers to this difference as the "zone of proximal development".
-The theory goes that if a child is learning to complete a task, and a more competent person is able to provide assistance, then the child is able to move into a new zone of development and problem solving.
+The theory states that if a child is learning to complete a task, and a more competent person is able to provide assistance, then the child is able to move into a new zone of development and problem solving.
 Vygotsky refers to this movement through assistance as "scaffolding" and helps bridge the gap between the child's current cognitive abilities and their full potential.